phat-vtcf/transformers/notebooks/stt/README.md

 | [Inference of our Speechsounds North_wind recordings](https://colab.research.google.com/drive/1miIUmG_4x8fNbpJ0X8FrwxIJMm3SmUbx?usp=sharing) | Using the Wav2Vec2 Transformer model to convert our audio recording to text | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1miIUmG_4x8fNbpJ0X8FrwxIJMm3SmUbx?usp=sharing) |

 ## Original Repository
-The repository we reproduced is the wav2vec Transformer model for the ASR task from Hagging Face.
+The repository that we reproduced is the wav2vec Transformer model for the ASR task from Hagging Face.
 The model is based on Facebook's Wav2Vec2, which is pretrained and fine-tuned on 960 hours audio data with 16kHz from LibriSpeech.

 The model acheived 1.8/3.3 WER on the clean test data sets in experiments by Hagging Face. wav2vec 2.0 with one hour labled data outperforms the previous state-of-art model on the 100 hour subset.
 Hence, the model demonstrates the high accuracy with limited amount of data.